wpilibsuite/frc-docs/source/docs/software/wpilib-tools/smartdashboard/test-mode-and-live-window/displaying-LiveWindow-values.rst

 LiveWindow values may also be displayed by writing the code yourself and adding it to your robot program.
 LiveWindow will display values grouped in subsystems.
 This is a convenient method of displaying whether they are actual command based program subsystems or just a grouping that you decide to use in your program.

-Adding the necessary code to your program
+Adding the Necessary Code to your Program
 -----------------------------------------

 1. First, get a reference (Java) or pointer (C++) to the LiveWindow object.